AdobeDocs/commerce-admin.en/help/getting-started/hipaa-ready-service.md

    git push origin <branch-name>
    ```

+   Pushing the updates initiates the [Commerce cloud deployment process](https://experienceleague.adobe.com/en/docs/commerce-cloud-service/user-guide/develop/deploy/process) to apply the changes.
+Check the deployment status from the [deploy log](https://experienceleague.adobe.com/en/docs/commerce-cloud-service/user-guide/develop/test/log-locations#deploy-log).

 ### Verify installation

-After the updates are deployed, verify that the `Hipaa*` relevant modules have been included.
+After the updates are deployed, verify that the `Hipaa*` extensiion is installed

 1. Use SSH to log in to the remote cloud environment.